MicrosoftDocs/CommunityToolkit/docs/maui/views/GravatarImageSource.md

 ---
 title: GravatarImageSource - .NET MAUI Community Toolkit
 author: GeorgeLeithead
-description: "The `AvatarView` is a control for displaying a user's avatar image or their initials." ms.date: 08/05/2022
+description: "`GravatarImageSource` allows you to use as an Image source, a users Gravatar registered image via their email address." ms.date: 08/05/2022
 ---